KSDaemon/Loowy/README.md

 Registered PRC during invocation will receive three arguments: array payload (may be undefined), object payload (may be undefined) and options object.
 One attribute of interest in options is "receive_progress" (boolean), which indicates, that caller is willing to receive progressive results, if possible.
+Another one is "trustlevel", which
+indicates the call trust level, assigned by dealer (of course if it is configured accordingly).
 RPC can return no result (undefined), or it must return an array with 1, 2 or 3 elements:

 * \[1\] element must contain options object or {} if not needed.
 Possible attribute of options is "progress": true, which